zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-10.md

 idea” – and we don’t know what that idea is – “to m y immediate supervisor, she’ll either take it over or nix it.”
 Your “supervisor” i s your boss – the person who tells you what to do at your job.
 Your “immediate supervi sor” is the boss who’s just one level above you.
 In most companies, you may hav e a boss, and then someone who is their boss, and then someone even hi gher who’s their boss.
 Your “immediate supervisor” is the boss who’s close st to you, if you will – the one who is just one level above you.
 The idea is that t hat boss, that supervisor, himself has a boss or a supervisor.

 Nathan says if he brings the idea he has to his imm ediate supervisor, “she will either take it over or nix it.”
 “To take something over” means to fully control something, to say, “Okay.
 I’m going to now do every thing related to this project.”
 It’s sort of like stealing it, in a way, except tha t the person who’s taking it over may have the right to do that – may say, “Okay.
 Wel l, I’m going to say this is my idea, and I’m going to take it over.
 I’m going to a ct upon it myself.”
 Nathan says if he gives his idea to his immediate supervisor, “she ’ll either take it over or nix it.”
-“To nix” (nix) means to reject, to cancel, to say n o to something.
+“To nix” (nix) means to reject, to cancel, to say no to something.

 Camile says, “What you need to do is to get the ear  of one of his advisors and do an end run around the other managers.”
 “To get the ear of someone” means to get someone to listen to you, to get someone to pay  attention to you.
 An “advisor” (advisor) is a person who gives advice an d recommendations to a more important person – a president, or a vice-president , or a boss.
 Your “advisors” are the people that you ask recommendations from.
-Y ou ask their opinion about something that’s important to you.
+You ask their opinion about something that’s important to you.

 “To do an end (end) run” means to go around, or to bypass, or to skip someone who normally you would have to talk to and get the approval of and, instead, go to someone at a higher level.
 So, instead of talkin g to your immediate supervisor, you go directly to the president.
 You go all the wa y around that person.
 You do an end run.
 You go around the person.
 That’s what C amile is recommending to Nathan, that he needs to do an end run around the o ther managers in order to get the ear of one of the president’s advisors.